ejmeitz/CrystalCumulants.jl/README.md

 > [!TIP]
 > 1. Be sure to set `JULIA_NUM_THREADS` or `PYTHON_JULIACALL_THREADS` in your environment to enable multi-threading of the code!
 > 2. Always use the primitive cell.
 The number of atoms in the primitive cell dictates the computational cost and RAM usage (lower is better).
 > 3. The `free_energy_q_mesh` and `nconf` dictate runtime for a given primitive cell.
 It is recommended to run a convergence study to assess what grid size and how many samples are needed to get converged results and minimize runtime.
+The `size_study` kwarg can do this automatically for `nconf` within a single calculation.

 Full documentation: [https://ejmeitz.github.io/CrystalCumulants.jl](https://ejmeitz.github.io/CrystalCumulants.jl)